 One of the main similarities between meditation and Reiki is that like meditation Reiki can be a method for realising your true nature which is kind, peaceful and stable.
 Reiki and meditation both help you to become more aware of what you think and how you behave.
 By receiving Reiki, or doing self-Reiki treatments, you begin to cultivate patterns of behaviour that are beneficial for yourself and others and practice letting more harmful ones go.
 This doesn’t take effort, it happens naturally.

-Of course, if you happen to be awake during your Reiki treatment, or when doing your self-Reiki practice, you may notice:
+If you remain awake during your Reiki treatment, or when doing your self-Reiki practice, you can ask yourself:

 - Where does my mind wander to?